-In music lessons children compose and play their own
+In music lessons children compose and play their own music.

-music.
 They also sing songs and listen to a variety of styles of music from a range of different cultures.
 If children would like individual lessons, we make these arrangements.

 Our autumn / winter choir is well established and popular.
 Many children access individual lessons in violin, brass, piano and a group club for guitar.
-Children sing and perform exceptionally well - concerts, choir and Orchestra of the Age of Enlightenment being a few examples.
+Children sing and perform exceptionally well - concerts, choir and Young Voices being a few examples.